Battle of Mbororé

-The Battle of Mbororé was a battle between the Guaraní living in the Jesuit Missions and the bandeirantes, explorers and adventurers based in São Paulo.
-It occurred on 11 March 1641 near the Mbororé mountain, now the town of Panambí in the Misiones Province, Argentina.
+The Battle of Mbororé, which occurred on 11 March 1641, was a conflict between the Guaraníes inhabiting the Jesuit Missions and the bandeirantes, Portuguese explorers and slavers based in São Paulo and allied with the Tupíes.
+The battle is site is near Cerro Mbororé, Panambí, in the province of Misiones, Argentina.
+The battle ended in a Guarani victory.
+It took place at the beginning of the Portuguese Restoration War.

 Historic Antecedents

 Need for Slaves and the beginning of the 'bandeiras'

 In the early 17th century, the Dutch landed on the Brazil coasts intending to settle there.
 They did this by using piracy to control navigation along the Atlantic coast, disrupting the Brazilian slave trade.
 This was a heavy blow to the Portuguese Empire, which needed slave labor to cultivate sugar and raise livestock, the industries which prevailed on the Atlantic coast of Brazil.
 As a result of this disruption, the Portuguese plantation owners began to make inroads into the local Indian population to make up for the shortfall in slave labor.
 Moreover, due to the small quantities of silver, gold and precious stones found in the region of Piratininga, the scouts began to move towards the unknown interior of Brazil.

 These exploration and slave hunting groups, called bandeiras, were organized and managed as a business for the leading sectors of São Paulo, and their ranks included Mamluks (Portuguese/Indian Mestizos), indigenous Tupi and Dutch who came to Brazil to try their luck.
 They had the support of Spanish and Paraguayan officials.

 In their advance toward the west, the frontiersmen never crossed the threshold specified by the Treaty of Tordesillas.
 Indirectly, the Bandeirantes of São Paulo became the vanguard of the Portuguese territorial expansion, which was consolidated by recovering Portugal's independence from Spain.